 Mount Druid wedding photos – An Alternative wedding venue

 I’d been looking forward to this wedding for quite sometime now.
+Taking photos at a Mount Driud wedding should be on every photographers bucket list!
 Ever since we met Hollie and Mark via Skype and they told us all about their amazing venue, I knew it was going to be great.
 They sold the day to us based on it being a relaxed day that was focused on hanging out with friends and having one big party, rather than a formal wedding.
 OK then… We’re in!!

-Now it’s always a little harder when our couples live far away from us – We don’t get to meet as often or hang out but Hollie and Mark were awesome at making the effort to see us whenever they could.
+Now it’s always a little harder when our couples live far away from us.
+We don’t get to meet as often or hang out in the same way.
+However Hollie and Mark were awesome at making the effort to see us whenever they could.
 Whenever we were down in London, we dropped them a message and they were straight there for a coffee to say hello as we passed through the city.
 They even took me up on the offer of a super early Sunday morning stroll around Hackney with the camera before the city woke up.
-We wandered around, took a few photos, had some breakfast and just hung out getting to know each other a bit more.
-We love it when it’s like that – It means, that come the wedding day, it feels like we’re just there as friends, rather than “the guy with a camera”!!
+We wandered around, took a few photos, had some breakfast.
+Simply hanging out getting to know each other a bit more.
+We love it when it’s like that.
+It means, that come the wedding day, it feels like we’re just there as friends, rather than “the guy with a camera”!!

 The Wedding Day